 Your Save the Dates usually go out 6 – 12 months before your day but if it is a destination wedding more time is better.
+Here are some more Save-the-Date and Wedding Invitation Tips.
 Send invitations 6-8 weeks beforehand, with an R.S.V.P. request 2-3 weeks prior to the event so you can get a final head count.

 Make sure all pertinent information is included.
 The names of the couple getting married, the date along with a note “Invitation to follow.”
 You don’t need to name the venue, but if you have a website, save-the-dates are a great place to share the URL.

 See our selection of Save-the-Dates from Carlson Craft.